 First, cook the farro according to the package directions.
 And preheat your oven to 425 degrees F.

 Next, I get all my ingredients ready.
 I cut up my butternut squash, slice the brussels sprouts in half, and open my can of chickpeas.

 Then onto a sheet pan, I put foil or parchment paper.
-And I drizzle about 1 Tbsp of olive oil onto the foil.
+And I drizzle about 1 tablespoon of olive oil onto the foil.
 I add my butternut squash, brussels sprouts, and my drained and rinsed chickpeas on to the sheet.
-I then drizzle another Tbsp of olive oil over everything.
+I then drizzle another tablespoon of olive oil over everything.
 I also lightly salt and pepper everything.

 Then, to the chickpeas I add some sweet chili sauce (you can also just use a spicy condiment if you don't want the sweet), and to the butternut squash I add smoked paprika for a lovely smoky flavor.
 I typically leave the brussels sprouts as is.

 Then, I toss to combine each ingredient, and place in the oven to bake.

 I cook for 20 minutes, then stir, then put back in the oven for another 10-15 minutes.